JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 - [Stackoverflow - Hide div onload](https://stackoverflow.com/questions/39307329/hide-div-onload-in-javascript) taught me how to hide elements until event listeners clicked!
 - [Stackoverflow - Loop options and questions](https://stackoverflow.com/questions/66765795/for-loops-for-multiple-choice-questions) taught me how to create a loop to extract options and questions.
+- [Stackoverflow - Timer](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz) taught me how to create a timer.
+- [Stackoverflow - Window Onload](https://stackoverflow.com/questions/39307329/hide-div-onload-in-javascript) taught me how to reset the quiz and postion my elements on load of the browser.
+- Tutor Ed helped me identify how to change the x-index of elements layered on the screen.
+- [Youtube](https://www.youtube.com/watch?v=Opje9VBrNfg) and [Youtube](https://www.youtube.com/watch?v=3fbU4z7fPe4&t=2606s) examples helped with functionality and event listening.

 - Header, Nav and Footer first inspired by the Love Running Project, which have been really edited fit for this website.
 - Thanks to the Code Institute Tutors: Sean, Sarah, Gemma and Joanne who really helped with media response confusion for various sections and items across media device sizes.